sagemath/sage/src/doc/en/thematic_tutorials/numerical_sage/mpi4py.rst

 A common idiom is to have one process, usually the one with rank 0, act as a leader.
-That process sends data out to the other processes and processes the results and decides how further computation should proceed.
+That process sends data out to the other processes, compute on the results, and decides how much further computation should proceed.
 Consider the following code

 ..
 CODE-BLOCK:: python